 With this upper bound, model specification will include the generation of models having order1,2,...,pmax.
 These models, with their estimated parameters, will be candidates for final model selection after undergoing diagnostic checking.

-To estimate the parameters of a VARX model, the dse library provides the estVARXar function.
+To estimate the parameters of a VARX model, we used the dse library provided by the estVARXar function.

 Diagnostics Checking

-To verify that a model can be accepted, diagnostic checking is performed.
-Included in this step is testing for stability and for model inadequacy.
+Diagnostic checking is performed to verify that a model can be accepted.
+This step includes testing for stability and for model inadequacy.

-Stability Tests

 For an ARMA model to be stable, the roots of the process characteristic equation must lie outside the unit circle [4, p.
 56].
 Equivalently, the inverse of the roots must lie inside the unit circle.
-The dse library provides the stability function for performing this test.
+We used stability function of the dse library to perform this test.

-Portmanteau Test

-For an adequate ARMA model, it can be shown that “As the series length increases, the [model residuals] become close to the white noise...”
+For an ARMA model to be accurate, it is sufficient to show that “As the series length increases, the [model residuals] become close to the white noise...”
 [4, p.
 338].
-For this reason, there model inadequacy tests are formed around a study of the residuals.
+For this reason, the model inadequacy tests are formed around a study of the residuals.
 These lack-of-fit tests are a kind of portmanteau test.

-One of these tests, the Ljung-Box test, forms a statistic from the autocorrelation of the residuals (up to some lag).
+One of these tests, the Ljung-Box test, forms a statistic from the autocorrelation of the residuals, up to some lag.
 In this test, the null hypothesis is that residuals are independent, so their autocorrelation is not high enough to be distinguished from a white noise series.
-To support this hypothesis, the test p-value should be above some level of significance, say 5%.
-The stats library provides the Box.test function for performing the Ljung-Box test.
+To support this hypothesis, the test’s p-value should be above some level of significance, say 5%.
+We used the Box.test function from the stats library for performing the Ljung-Box test.

 Model Selection

-Model selection criteria are used to compare models by their fit, to minimize residual error, and penalizing the model to some degree by the number of parameters.
-In the case of Akaike Information Criterion (AIC), for ARMA models in general:
+Model selection criteria are used to compare models by their fit, to minimize residual error, and to penalize the model to some degree based on the number of parameters.
+There are a number of different selection criteria used for ARMA models, including Akaike Information Criterion (AIC), AICc (AIC with correction), and BIC (Bayesian Information Criterion).
+Bisgaard and Kulahci noted that “[t]he penalty for introducing unnecessary parameters is more severe for BIC and AICC than for AIC” [3].
+A less severe penalty for the number of parameters would be preferred in this case, since we are already limiting the number of parameters in the model specification step, and because additional parameters may in fact be necessary to account for time series autocorrelations with higher lags.
+Therefore, AIC was chosen as the selection criterion.
+AIC is defined as:

 AICp,q=ln|Σr|+2rn ,

 where n is the number of samples, r is the number of parameters, and Σr is the residual covariance matrix estimate.
-AICc (AIC with correction) and BIC (Bayesian Information Criterion) are other well-known selection criteria.
-But, according to Bisgaard and Kulahci, “The penalty for introducing unnecessary parameters is more severe for BIC and AICC than for AIC” [3].
-A less severe penalty for the number of parameters would be preferred in this case, since we are already limiting the number of parameters in the model specification step, and because additional parameters may in fact be necessary to account for time series autocorrelations with higher lags.
-Therefore, AIC will be used as the selection criterion.

-The dse library provides the bestTSestModel function for performing model selection.
+We used the bestTSestModel function from the dse library for performing model selection.

+Evaluation of Methodology